mfcarrero99-star/helloworld/README.md

 Actual flow overview: Main, User, Menu (abstract), Gameable (interface), Repositorio (game repository, a collection of gameables)-> GuessGame (has its own package, and its own logic, including GuessGame, MenuGuessGame, Partida, Estado).
 Things that should be added and/or can be worked on:
 - Repositorio should be able to add only Gameables and create a new class with its name implementing Gameable and instance of said Gameable.
+- Gameable: revise logic, add or change some methods to deafult (optional methods for interfaces)
 - Cleaner code, handling exceptions, exception logger for exceptions not handled.
 - SpringBoot, implementing visual graphics.